Wilmox/portfolio/_content/rich-dad-poor-dad.md

 Most people spend their entire lives working in somebody else’s business and making other people rich.

-_“The primary reason the majority of the poor and middle class are fiscally conservative is that they have no financial foundation.
+>The primary reason the majority of the poor and middle class are fiscally conservative is that they have no financial foundation.
 They have to cling to their jobs and play it safe.
-They can’t afford to take risks.”_
+They can’t afford to take risks.

-## Chapter 4: The History of Taxes and the Power of Corporations
+## The History of Taxes and the Power of Corporations

 _Rich Dad Poor Dad is a motivational book and not trying  to provide expert financial or tax advice._